 Later, Nazis leave an elderly, bed-ridden woman alive to “breed” while her family and village burn around her.

-That the film is bearable to watch is a testament to Klimov, a contemporary of Andrei Tarkovsky (who made the thematically similar Ivan’s Childhood), and Come and See is his finest and best-known work.
-Although much of the movie is seen from Florya’s point-of-view, it is filmed with a sharp, sage eye.
-Never harried or documentarian, but lacking the visual polish of many Hollywood war movies, Come and See feels damp and cold and savage (there are rumors that live ammunition was often used during filming, so maybe there is an element of reality in the characters’ palpable sense of dread).
+That the film is bearable to watch is a testament to Klimov, a contemporary of Andrei Tarkovsky (who made the thematically similar Ivan’s Childhood), and Come and See is his best-known work.
+Lacking the visual polish of many Hollywood war movies, Come and See feels damp and cold and savage (there are rumors that live ammunition was often used during filming, so maybe there is an element of reality in the characters’ palpable sense of dread).
 It is not afraid to linger, though it never does so gratuitously, and it has the perfect vehicle with which to behold its devastation in Kravchenko, then a nonprofessional actor with an open, expressive face who transforms from a righteous, enthusiastic youth to a wearied shell over the course of the film (the boy was allegedly hypnotized for the movie’s closing scenes, perhaps an appropriate state for, as J. Hoberman writes in his Village Voice review, “most viewers will be as well”).

 In those final moments, Nazis captured by the partisans reveal their humanity through their cowardice and fear as they try to explain away their barbarity, telling those whose families they exterminated that they were “following orders,” that “this is war, and nobody is to blame…”